Administrative Office and College Services

 Library Mission:

-Watson Library is a member of the OPAL and OhioLINK library consortia, which provide valuable privileges such as online requesting and delivery of materials from other member libraries, walk-in borrowing at any OPAL or OhioLINK member library, an extensive array of online research databases, online video, and e-book collections.
-Materials not available via OPAL or OhioLINK are requested through Interlibrary Loan, a Loan Service activity that locates materials from libraries anywhere in the United States.
+Watson Library is a member of the OPAL and OhioLINK library consortia which provide valuable privileges such as online requesting and delivery of materials from other member libraries, walk-in borrowing at any OPAL or OhioLINK member library, an extensive array of online research databases, and online video and e-book collections.
+Materials not available via OPAL or OhioLINK are requested through Interlibrary Loan, a Loan Service that locates materials from libraries anywhere in the United States.
 Watson Library offers wireless internet throughout the building.
 The Library also provides access to photocopying machines, computers with campus network internet access, printers – both color and black and white, and digital scanning.

 Special Collections (including College Archive and Quaker Collections)